-Recipe slightly adapted from Southern Living magazine
+Recipe adapted from Southern Living magazine

 Makes 2 cakes (about 18 servings each).
 Plan to halve the recipe unless you’re expecting company.